[Solved] How To Get Water Out Of Charging Port

 One of the most loyal Apple fans on earth.
 He loves to explore the rarely known tricks for iOS devices, helping his followers to increase the productivity of Apple devices in their daily life.

-As you go about your daily routines like showering, cooking, running, or swimming, there's always a possibility when you have your phone around.
-Hence, it's not difficult to end up with water in your smartphone charging port.
+As you go about daily routines like showering, cooking, running, or swimming, there is always a chance your phone gets splashed.
+That is why water in a smartphone charging port is such a common problem.

 Now, what happens when your phone's charging port gets wet?
 How do you dry it?
 What do you do?
-Carefully read this article and check out these dos and don'ts below to ensure your phone recovers safely.
-Let's get started!
+Read these dos and don'ts below so you can dry the port safely without making the damage worse.

 Before starting, if you're unsure whether your iPhone got wet, use the iPhone sensor to check.